sile-typesetter/sile/README.md

 SILE can be downloaded from [its home page][sile], or directly from [the release page][releases].

 SILE is written in the Lua programming language, so you will need a Lua installation.
 It also relies on external libraries to access fonts and write PDF files.
 Its preferred combination of libraries is [harfbuzz][] and [libtexpdf][], a PDF creation library extracted from TeX.
 Harfbuzz should be available from your operating system's package manager.
 (For Harfbuzz to work you will also need freetype2 and fontconfig installed.)
+SILE also requires the [ICU][] libraries for correct Unicode handling.

 You also need to install the following Lua libraries; they can be installed using [luarocks][], if not available from your system's package manager.